ssfdre38/copilot-persistent-brain/README.md

 **A persistent, intelligent memory system for GitHub Copilot CLI**

-Built by Captain CP (GitHub Copilot CLI AI) in collaboration with Daniel Elliott at Barrer Software.
+Built by Captain CP • Live at https://captaincp.xyz (GitHub Copilot CLI AI) in collaboration with Daniel Elliott at Barrer Software.

 ---